Sunrise + Upgrading to The Graph Network FAQ

 Enlace a esta sección

-Sunray: Enable support for hosted service chains, offer a seamless upgrade flow, offer a free plan on The Graph Network.
+Sunray: Enable support for hosted service chains, introduce a seamless upgrade flow, offer a free plan on The Graph Network, and provide simple payment options.

-Sunbeam: The upgrade window that subgraph developers will have to upgrade their subgraphs to The Graph Network.
-The start and length of this will be announced soon.
+Sunbeam: The upgrade window that subgraph developers will have to upgrade their hosted service subgraphs to The Graph Network.
+This window will end at 10 a.m.
+PT on June 12th 2024.

 Enlace a esta sección